 Dr. Emery’s clinical, education, research, and administrative initiatives revolve around fetal therapy.
 He is the sole provider of fetal therapy for UPMC.
 He is the principal instructor of fetal therapy for Maternal-Fetal Medicine fellows, Ob/Gyn residents and medical students of the University of Pittsburgh School of Medicine.
 Dr. Emery is a member of the North American Fetal Therapy Network (NAFTNet) and has served as the Chair of the Steering Committee, and as Vice-Chair of the Executive Committee.
 He is also an active member of the International Fetal Medicine and Surgery Society (IFMSS).

-Dr. Emery is leading an international, evidence-based, ethically-justifiable reassessment of ventriculoamniotic shunting for fetal obstructive hydrocephalus through NAFTNet and IFMSS.
+Dr. Emery is leading an international, evidence-based, scientifically rigorous, and ethically-justifiable reassessment of ventriculoamniotic shunting for fetal obstructive hydrocephalus through NAFTNet and IFMSS.
 He is currently conducting a large animal model of obstructive hydrocephalus in the fetal lamb at the McGowan Center for Preclinical Studies.
 In collaboration with the Swanson School of Engineering, he has developed a purpose-designed ventriculoamniotic shunt for in-utero treatment of fetal hydrocephalus.

-Dr. Emery received his MD from the University of Alabama School of Medicine at Birmingham, Birmingham, Alabama.
+Dr. Emery received his MD from the University of Alabama School of Medicine at Birmingham, Alabama.
 He continued his education with a Residency and Fellowship at MetroHealth Medical Center, Cleveland, Ohio.

 Dr. Emery’s professional society memberships include: International Fetal Medicine and Surgery Society (2014 – present); North American Fetal Therapy Network (2007 - present); Society for Maternal-Fetal Medicine (2000 - present); and American College of Obstetricians and Gynecologists (1991 - present).